casino days

 • Perfect pair: A side bet that the first two cards of either the player or banker will be a matching pair (e.g., two Jacks).

 4. Dealer’s role: The dealer handles the cards, manages the bets, and follows the game rules strictly.
-They place the two hands (player and banker) on the table in their spots, and they also draw the third card following the rules;
+They place the two hands (player and banker) on the table in their spots, then draw the third card according to the rules.

 5. Shoe (card decks): In most Punto Banco games, cards are dealt from a shoe, which usually contains 6 or 8 decks of cards.
 The shoe is used to make the dealing process faster and prevent card counting.